sunghbae/dcgan-matconvnet/README.md

 3. Testing a pre-trained DCGAN
 4. Training a new DCGAN

-*Note: All network hyper parameters for training (e.g., learning rate) are identically set to [1]
+*Note: All hyper parameters for training the network (e.g., learning rate) are identically set to [1]

 ## Result